Jon-Becker/research/papers/on-writing-performant-rust/on-writing-performant-rust.md

 ![memory heirarchy](https://raw.githubusercontent.com/Jon-Becker/research/main/papers/on-writing-performant-rust/1.png?fw)

-When writing efficient Rust code, it's important to minimize cache misses by optimizing the data structures and algorithms that you use in your program.
-This involves organizing your data in a way that maximizes spatial locality (accessing nearby memory locations) and temporal locality (reusing recently accessed data).
+When writing efficient Rust code, it's important to minimize cache misses by organizing your data in a way that maximizes spatial locality (accessing nearby memory locations) and temporal locality (reusing recently accessed data).

 A simple example of this is using structs to group related data together, which can improve spatial locality because struct elements are more likely to reside close to eachother, reducing cache misses.
 Rather than doing something like: